danainjax/bf/NOTES.md

 Build List
 -----------
+VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
+1. reader validations, how to allow google and facebook login that doesn't get trapped by validations?
+2. Check why profile pic is not coming thru in sessions controller facebook method.
+HTML/CSS LAYOUT
-- How to display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)
+1. How to display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)
-- style reader profile info on readers show page
+2. style reader profile info on readers show page

-- style reviews show page similar to books show page (user card)
+CRUD ACTIONS

-aa.
-Add link/button to delete/destroy book or review or profile/reader
+1. Add link/button to delete/destroy book or review or profile/reader
-1. Clean up reviews view to a user friendly experience.
+README
-2. Fix Readme in md format to reader friendly view
+1. Fix Readme in md format to reader friendly view
+ADD API CALL AND SEED DATABASE
-3. Search out how to add the NY Times Book review to the reviews show page for the book searched or displayed
+1. Search out how to add the NY Times Book review to the reviews show page for the book searched or displayed SCOPE/ROUTE
-4. Check why profile pic is not coming thru in sessions controller facebook method.
-5. Build scope method to group reviews index by book title 5a.
-Build scope method to show Top 5 Reviews or 5 star reviews, or Top 5 Books based on reviews.
+1. Build scope method to group reviews index by book title
+2. Build scope method to show Top 5 Reviews or 5 star reviews, or Top 5 Books based on reviews.
+HELPER METHODS
-6. Protect data from being accessed or created unless a reader is logged in.
+1. Protect data from being accessed or created unless a reader is logged in.
 Prevent other readers from updating or accessing a reader's profile.
-7. Helper methods
+Helper methods
+FEATURE REQUEST
-8. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature
+1. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature